davismcc/archive-scater/README.md

 devtools::install_github("davismcc/scater", ref = "release-R-3.2", build_vignettes = TRUE)
 ```

+If you find that the above will not install on Linux systems, please
+try with the option `build_vignettes = FALSE`.
+This is a known issue
+that we are working to resolve.

 I have recently submitted `scater` to Bioconductor, so development of the
 package is proceeding with the development version of R (version 3.3).
 As such,
 the master branch of this repository requires R >= 3.3.
 If you are using the
 release version of R, then please install using the adjusted command above.